Understanding the needs of doctors in training

 Process map for supporting doctors in training

-This process gives an overview of what can be done; not all steps will be appropriate for all doctors in training, but it can be adapted to each individual case at the discretion of the postgraduate deanery/HEE local team and the doctor's employer.
+This process gives an overview of what can be done; not all steps will be appropriate for all doctors in training, but it can be adapted to each individual case at the discretion of the postgraduate deanery/NHS England local team and the doctor's employer.
 All doctors should have access to occupational health advice.
 Doctors may acquire a condition or disability at any stage of their career.
 If a doctor has a long-term condition or disability, they may need specialist occupational health advice through an accredited occupational health physician, to make decisions about training and working.

 Step 1 Sharing information

-Doctors in training share information about how their condition or disability might affect their practice with their deanery/HEE local team and employer.
+Doctors in training share information about how their condition or disability might affect their practice with their deanery/NHS England local team and employer.
 The doctor in training does not need to share the nature of their condition, they can focus on how it affects their practice and what support or reasonable adjustments they would need.

 Step 2 Postgraduate dean as gatekeeper